acgetchell/mundus-atrox/src/journals/seventh.md

 3. *Viker* hits the 2nd construct (the one remaining) and deals 3 damage.
 4. *Steve* hits the Construct and does 2 damage.
 5. *CoralKing* moves closer to the remaining Construct using his Flurry of Blows and hits once.
 He does 5 damage.
-6. The 2nd Construct heals the 1st one and revives the 3rd one.
+6. The 2nd Construct shoots bolts of lighting at its companions, healing the 1st one and reviving the 3rd one.
+They seem to act in perfect coordination.
 The Stegosaur knocks the 3rd one over again.

 #### Turn 6